Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Use Thickening or Volumizing Shampoo

-You’re already using shampoo, so you might as well make it work for you — this is a good time to finally say goodbye to your two-in-one shampoo and conditioner.
+You’re already using shampoo, so you might as well make it work even harder.
+Yes, this is a good time to finally say goodbye to your two-in-one shampoo and conditioner.

 In addition to finasteride, try a volumizing shampoo and conditioner or a thickening shampoo.

 Our thickening shampoo contains saw palmetto, a plant extract that works like finasteride and can partially block DHT.
-Volumizing products contain ingredients like biotin, argan oil and rice protein to strengthen and add volume to your hair — kind of like turning the dial way up on your scalp.
+Volumizing products contain ingredients like biotin, argan oil, and rice protein to strengthen and add volume to hair.

 Want to learn more?
 Our guide to finasteride for hair loss dives deep into the topic.